 It is a chicken and egg argument: do I feel close to my partner because of a decision or attitude, or does my attitude of openness arise from the feeling I have when I am with her?
 Clearly one feeds on the other.
 When I think about my love for her I think about the relationship I have to her, and that relationship includes both feelings and orientations, which are inextricably linked.

-So the division of love into feeling and orientation is somewhat artificial.
-A bit like talking about the different tracks of a bicycle's front and rear wheels, which go down the same path.
+The division of love into feeling and orientation is somewhat artificial.
+A bit like talking about the separate tracks of a bicycle's front and rear wheels, which go down the same path.
 It is well to remember that we human beings are basically driven by our emotions.
 Our life attitudes and orientations do not come from rational analysis or thinking but arise from our emotional life.
 Yet it seems to me that only by dividing love into feeling and orientation can we understand the paradox of people being cruel to those they claim to love.
 Simply put, you cannot be selfish and cruel to another if your attitude to them is loving.

 For purposes of analysis, it seems to me that love can be divided into feeling and orientation, and that the orientation of love can be dissected into components.
 Yet nothing complex is just the sum of its parts, and especially not love.
 So it's important to remember that what I present below is just a model, a way of trying to understand what love is.
 If it resonates with your experience or clarifies something then it has done its job.

 Love is its own motive.
 Being the ultimate source of motivation, it has nothing behind it.
 There are many other motives, such as pleasure, security, power, acceptance, duty, freedom and achievement.
 These other motives lack the self-sufficiency of love.
 If you love someone, you care for them for their own sake, not for any benefit or effect they have on you.
-What you love has intrinsic value for you ie value that is independent of your own existence.
+What you love has intrinsic value for you, ie value that is independent of your own existence.
 Love is wanting the gain of another, without gain to oneself.
 Perhaps ultimately love is wanting the gain of the Whole, not of the part that is our self.

 Caring is the first essential.
 Love without caring is meaningless.